 Inspired by the twisted genius of Roald Dahl, the musical is a captivating masterpiece about the power of imagination and the inspiring story of a girl who dreams of a better life.
 “Matilda” has won 47 international awards and continues to thrill sold-out audiences of all ages around the world.
-(Directed by Katherine Tanner, musical direction by Michael Huseman and choreography by Andrew Parker) Rated G.
+(Directed and choreographed by Katherine Tanner and musical direction by Michael Huseman) Rated G.

 Disney’s “Lion King, Jr.”

 Disney’s “The Lion King” has captivated the imagination of audiences around the world.
 The African savannah comes to life with Simba, Rafiki and an unforgettable cast of characters as they journey from Pride Rock to the jungle and back again in this inspiring, coming-of-age tale.
 (Directed by Scott Dunlap, musical direction by Neshawn Calloway and choreography by Marie Dance) Rated G.

 November 22 thru December 22